burlacenko/burlacenko.github.io/Bank/README.md

 - [x] before any operation, user `MUST be logged` (with Create Account or Login)
 - [x] creating an account fires an `automatic login`
 - [x] added a `log off` button with conditional when user is already logged in
-- [x] when not logged in, operation Cards will show `Please log in` instead of regular content (Deposit, Withdraw, Account Statement)
+- [x] when not logged in, operation Cards will show `Please log in` instead of regular content (Deposit, Withdraw, Statement)
 - [x] when user is logged in, the `Create Account` and `Login` will show the `Logoff` button only

 Data validations: